Sweet Corn Soup with Bacon and Potatoes

 Corn broth

-• 4 corn cobs from 4 ears of corn, kernels reserved for the soup
+• 4 corn cobs from 4 ears of corn, kernels reserved for the soup or 2 cups frozen corn kernels

-• 1 onion, roughly chopped
+• 1 onion roughly chopped

-• 3-5 small new potatoes, quartered
+• 3 to 5 small new potatoes quartered

-• 1 medium to large carrot, chopped
+• 1 medium to large carrot chopped

-• 2 stalks celery, chopped
+• 2 stalks celery chopped

-• 1 clove clove
+• 1 clove garlic

 • 1 sprig rosemary or other herb

-• 10-15 black peppercorns
+• 10 to 15 black peppercorns

 • 1 teaspoon salt